Much of Florida's Gulf Coast is under an evacuation order – and a "king tide" could make flooding worse

 What is a "king tide"?

-The non-scientific term describes extremely high ocean tides, according to the National Oceanic and Atmospheric Administration.
+King tide is a non-scientific term to describe extremely high ocean tides, according to the National Oceanic and Atmospheric Administration.
 Tides are affected by the gravitational pull of the moon and sun, and are usually higher when the moon is new or full.

 King tides are the highest tides of the year and normally occur twice yearly in coastal areas, causing unusually high flood levels and possible tidal flooding, according to the Environmental Protection Agency.

 Several areas of Florida are forecast to have their highest tides on Aug.
-30, including Sarasota, which is on the Gulf Coast, near where the storm is expected to make landfall.
+30, including Sarasota, which is on the Gulf Coast to the south of where the storm is expected to make landfall.

-The North Carolina King Tides Project also forecasts a king tide for the state's coast on Aug.
-30. Idalia is forecasted to move over the Carolina coast on Thursday.
+Idalia is forecast to move over the Carolina coastline on Thursday, and the North Carolina King Tides Project also forecasts a king tide there on Aug.
+30.

 Evacuation zones